rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 ## About Safety

-Developers often go to great lengths to avoid compilation errors.
-Sure, committing code that does not compile is not very professional but this attitude sometimes goes beyond that.
-IMO, designing types to be resilient to changes in functionality may equate to not taking advantage of type safety.
-Compilation errors are why we use types, compilation errors are a good thing.
-What you want are errors that are easy to fix.

 Here are some interesting examples of safety that could be provided by types: safe routing in a single page app (no broken routes), safe use of environment configuration (e.g. types prevent accessing arbitrary environment variables), safe backend communication (imagine the same types in frontend and backend with safety preventing broken urls and payload parsing errors).
 Safety can be very interesting, we have seen some examples e.g. [_add_blank_target no information escape](2022-01-09-ts-types-part4.html#preventing-information-escape), [_add_blank_target no `unknown`](2022-01-09-ts-types-part4.html#safety-preventing-unknown), [_add_blank_target no subtyping](2022-01-09-ts-types-part4.html#safety-preventing-subtyping).